 Education finance sets the foundation for what is possible in every school in the country.
 Education finance equity is critical to leveling the playing field for underserved students in under-resourced schools.
 But in too many states, the education funding system remains inequitable, inadequate, and opaque to all but a few.
 Even state school finance systems designed to reflect strong principles around equity can be rife with technical pitfalls or loopholes that jeopardize the realization of those principles for students and schools.

-Bellwether Education Partners’ series Splitting the Bill: Understanding Education Finance Equity gives advocates a crash course in the fundamentals of education finance and in key questions to ask in their states and communities.
-This series of short briefs is part of Bellwether’s ongoing examination of how finance and inequity in education shortchange millions of students and families.
+Splitting the Bill: A Bellwether Series on Education Finance Equity gives advocates, state policymakers, and other stakeholders a crash course in the fundamentals of education finance and in key questions to ask in their states and communities.
+First published in 2021, we updated and re-released the original nine briefs in 2023 along with three new briefs.

 - How Are State Education Funding Formulas Structured?

 - What Are the Biggest Equity Problems in State Education Finance Systems?